-- · wireless data modem providers, such as Huawei, Option, Sierra Wireless, Kyocera, and Sony-Ericsson; and - wireless handset providers, such as Motorola, Nokia, Siemens and Sony-Ericsson.
+- wireless data modem providers, such as Huawei, Option, Sierra Wireless, Kyocera, and Sony-Ericsson; and - wireless handset providers, such as Motorola, Nokia, Siemens, and Sony-Ericsson.

 We expect our competitors to continue to improve the features and performance of their current products and to introduce new products, services and technologies.
 Successful new product introductions or enhancements by our competitors could reduce our sales and the market acceptance of our products, cause intense price competition and make our products obsolete.
-To be competitive, we must continue to invest significant resources in, among other things, research and development, sales and marketing, and customer support.
-We cannot be sure that we will have sufficient resources to make these investments or that we will be able to make the technological advances necessary for our products to remain competitive.
+To remain competitive, we must continue to invest significant resources (financial, human and otherwise) in, among other things, research and development, sales and marketing, and customer support.
+We cannot be sure that we will have or will continue to have sufficient resources to make these investments or that we will be able to make the technological advances necessary for our products to remain competitive.
 Increased competition could result in price reductions, fewer or smaller customer orders, reduced margins and loss of our market share.
 Our failure to compete successfully could seriously harm our business, financial condition and results of operations.